I am an avid fisherman and hunter from the great state of Texas.

 In Step 5, legs will be attached where the Damsel Fly's head was secured to the hook:

-- Taking one Sili Leg strand, fold it in half, and cut it at the fold.
+- Take one Sili Leg strand, fold it in half, and cut it at the fold.
 This will result in a pair of Sili Legs.

 - Taking one of the Sili Legs, tie it to one side of the body.
 Adjust the leg so the front and back legs are close to even.